Alternative Energy Supply and Design by Oasis Montana Utilizing PV, Wind Power, Efficient or LP Propane Appliances

 Solar Power for your RV or Marine Application

 For marine use, the addition of a small wind generator may be even more cost-effective than solar, as oft times there are very windy conditions on the water.
-For marine use, check out this powerful but petite wind generator, the NPP450 Sprite at http://www.air403windgenerators.com/NPP-450-wind-turbine.html.
-It mounts on a 1.5” section of schedule 40 steel pipe, and take up little room (of course, the unit should be mounted out of reach of all personnel for safety’s sake).
-These wind generators are easy to add to an existing battery system.
-Even some RVers use a wind generator, by setting up a weighted tripod when parked (one fellow built a metal tongue he could drive onto so he could secure his wind genny pole).
-Call or e-mail us if you are thinking about adding solar or wind power to your RV or boat; 877-627-4768 or 4778.
+Call or e-mail us if you are thinking about adding solar or wind power to your RV or boat; 406 777-4309.
 For a more general overview of how the different components work together click here.

 If you can't find what you are looking for on this page, you are welcome to: